Student Staff

 Maya Maranto HM’26

 Maya is a Harvey Mudd junior majoring in international relations and physics while concentrating in Japanese.
 Raised in Fayetteville, Arkansas, Maya became interested in political ideology in elementary school while listening to her family’s frequent debates about politics, later exploring these areas further in her high school history and philosophy clubs.
-At the Rose, Maya has worked on the 2024 Video Voter Guide and on compiling a dataset of congressional elections for Professor Andy Sinclair.
+At the Rose, Maya has worked on the 2024 Video Voter Guide, worked on the polling data, and compiled a dataset of congressional elections for Professor Andy Sinclair.
 In her free time, Maya helps lead the East Asian Political Society, practices Japanese, reads (all genres), and watches anime with friends and family.
-She also studied abroad in Japan during summer 2024.
+She also studied abroad in Japan during the summer of 2024.

 Anne C. McDonald ’26

-Anne is pursuing a dual major in government and data science.
-Her interest in politics began when she volunteered for the re-election campaign of a local congresswoman in high school.
-At the Rose, she is interested in researching the California court system and drug policy.
-Outside of the Rose, she works as a writing consultant at the CWPD and is co-president of Product Space.
-She hails from the rainy city of Seattle, WA and enjoys reading Kafka’s short stories, golfing, throwing pottery, jewelry making, and crocheting in her free time.
-Anne is in Prague for the fall 2024 semester.
+Anne is a junior at CMC pursuing a dual major in government and data science.
+Her interest in politics stem from her volunteer work in high school, where she campaigned for the re-election of a local congresswoman.
+At the Rose, she has aided with the creation of an online database and spent her summer researching the War on Drugs’ impact on Seattle’s carceral system for Professor Michael Fortner.
+Outside of the Rose, she works as a writing consultant at the CWPD, statistics TA, and is co-president of Product Space.
+She hails from the rainy city of Seattle, WA and enjoys reading Kafka’s short stories, rock climbing, and selling handmade jewelry at Pomona’s flea market.
+She spent her 2024 fall semester in Prague, where she further explored Kafka’s literature.

 Chad B. McElroy ’26